markziemann/SurveyEnrichmentMethods/checklist.md

 ## Combining up and downregulated genes

 It is common that researchers merge these lists but there isn't much scientific basis for it.

+## Small RNA analysis

+A common analysis of miRNA-seq results in in a list of one or more DE miRs.
+The targets are mined from Diana miRpath or similar and enrichment analysis can be performed but the background used is rarely appropriate for the test.

+## Epigenetics analysis

+Unlike gene expression analysis, epigenetics has some particular problems.

+* More than one location can regulate a gene, and genes have different sizes which causes a bias.

+* A particular genomic region may be assigned to more than one gene.

 ## Additional tips to boost reproducubility